arucard21/GlobeReplicator/README.md

 Experimental implementation of replication mechanism in Globe distributed system

 In order to deploy an EC2 instance with Gradle, the following need to be configured:
-- Your credentials must be available from a default location (e.g. ~/.aws/credentials) with a profile named "default"
+- Your credentials must be available from a [default location](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/credentials.html) (e.g. ~/.aws/credentials) with a profile named "default"
-- Your credentials must be configured in your gradle.properties file (as aws_access_key_id and aws_secret_access)
-- You must have `ssh` installed on your local machine
+- You must have `ssh` and `scp` installed on your local machine
-- The public key for your local SSH instance must be imported into AWS as KeyPair with the name "globeReplicator"
+- The public key for your local SSH instance must be [imported into AWS EC2 configuration](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws) as KeyPair with the name "globeReplicator"
-- A security group with name "default" must be available and configured to allow inbound TCP traffic on port 22 (for SSH) and 8080 (for Tomcat)
+- An EC2 Security Group with name "default" must be available and configured to allow inbound TCP traffic on port 22 (for SSH)

 Since we use system tools with Gradle, this will work best on a Linux system with these tools installed.

-Gradle will deploy a t2.micro instance with Ubuntu Server 18.04 to the eu-west-3 region (Paris) You can deploy the EC2 instance with:
+Gradle will deploy a t2.micro instance with Ubuntu Server 19.10 to the us-east-1 region (N. Virginia) You can deploy the EC2 instance with:
 `./gradlew deployEC2Instance --info`